auto-d/forklift/README.md

 1. Ctags : Generates an index of symbols for the target repository
    - Example invocation: `ctags -R --output-format=json --fields=+nksSaf --extras=+q -o linux_kernel.ctags ../../../linux/kernel/` will extract all symbols (even anonymous or implicit ones), enrich with some supplemental information and dump to disk at the file indicated by `-o`.
+2. Cscope: Extracts rich symbol reference information
+   - a
+   - b
+3. Apply heuristics to generat
+   - Apply a series of heuristics to generate prompts and reference information to pass to an LLM for completion
+   - E.g.
+     - prompt: 'What file is BUG defined in?'
+    - quality answer 1 (for SFT): 'The symbol `BUG` is defined in the `../../linux/init/Kconfig` file at line 1670.'
+    - quality answer 2 (preferred DPO answer)): 'BUG is defined in `../../linux/init/Kconfig`.'
+    - unpreferred answer (for DPO): 'The `BUG()` macro is defined in `<linux/bug.h>`.'
+    - reframing of the question to induce variance for SFT: 'x' ='Where is the `BUG` symbol defined in the Linux kernel configuration?'
+    - reframing of the qutestiont to induce variance for DPO: 'x2' ='Where is the `BUG` symbol defined in the Linux kernel source code?'

 **Superfised Fine-Tuning (SFT)**
 1. Recursively decompose our target codebase to appreciate various *facets* that we can generate prompt pairs for by recruiting a foundation model (here GPT4.1 mini)